YousefKhalid-iq/manage-landing-page/style-guide.md

 - Family: [Be Vietnam](https://fonts.google.com/specimen/Be+Vietnam)
 - Weights: 400, 500, 700

+- What to type :

+- font-family: 'Be Vietnam', sans-serif;

 ## Icons

 For the social icons, you can use the icons provided or a font icon library.
 Some suggestions for font icon libraries can be found below: